firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-30:12">To the end that my glory may sing praise to thee, and not be silent.
 O LORD my God, I will give thanks unto thee for ever.</p>

-<p id="psa-31:1"><To the chief Musician, A Psalm of David.> In thee, O LORD, do I put my trust; let me never be ashamed: deliver me in thy righteousness.</p>
+<p id="psa-31:1">In thee, O LORD, do I put my trust; let me never be ashamed: deliver me in thy righteousness.</p>

 <p id="psa-31:2">Bow down thine ear to me; deliver me speedily: be thou my strong rock, for an house of defence to save me.</p>